akshayrajeev1/precip-scaling-obs/README.md

 ## 📄 Citation

-> Rajeev & Pendergrass (In Prep).
-"Observed spatial scaling of the intensity distribution of rain".
+> Rajeev, Masleyev and Pendergrass (In Prep).
+"Observed spatial and temporal scaling of the intensity distribution of rain".